Find Affordable College Courses

 Women make up 63% of the Fine Arts majors at the school.

-Full Fine & Studio Arts at Minneapolis College of Art and Design Report
+Read full report on Fine & Studio Arts at Minneapolis College of Art and Design

 You’ll be in good company if you decide to attend University of Minnesota - Duluth.
 It ranked #5 on our 2023 Most Popular Fine & Studio Arts Master’s Degree Schools in Minnesota list.
-Located in the city of Duluth, UMN Duluth is a public college with a moderately-sized student population.
+Located in the small city of Duluth, UMN Duluth is a public school with a moderately-sized student population.

-Full Fine & Studio Arts at University of Minnesota - Duluth Report
+Read full report on Fine & Studio Arts at University of Minnesota - Duluth

 Best Fine & Studio Arts Colleges in the Plains States Region